|A Message from Our CEO, Janet Van Dyke, DVM, DACVSMR.

 to reserve your seat!

-lab class (below) pose for a quick photo in Wheat Ridge, Colorado.
-Participants in CRI's in-person classes are following social distancing guidelines and staying 6 feet apart at all times except for a quick group photo!
+lab class gather for a quick photo in Wheat Ridge, Colorado.
+Participants in CRI's in-person classes are careful to follow social distancing guidelines and stay 6 feet apart except when taking a quick class photo!

 CRI is offering a 10% discount on most continuing education courses to members of the Veterinary Orthopedic Society (VOS) and the American Association of Rehabilitation Veterinarians (AARV), as well as CRI graduates (CCRTs, CCRVNs, and CCRAs).